⏴back to Guidance Topics

 Guidance

-The IRB reviews recruitment methods, including advertisements, to ensure that they do not interfere with the equitable selection of participants.
-The IRB reviews proposed advertisements and solicitations for research participation to ensure that they do not violate the regulatory requirements of consent.
-For more information on the topic of recruitment methods (including in-person recruitment, telephone calls, recruitment through databases containing health information, use of medical records for recruitment, etc.) please see Investigator Guidance Series: Recruitment Methods.
+The IRB reviews recruitment methods, including advertisements, to ensure that they support the equitable selection of participants.
+The IRB also evaluates proposed advertisements and solicitations tp confirm they comply with regulatory requirements for informed consent.
+For more information on the topic of recruitment methods (including in-person recruitment, telephone calls, recruitment through databases containing health information, use of medical records for recruitment, etc.) please see the University of Utah IRB Guidance Recruitment Methods.

 Advertising is a common method used by researchers to contact potential participants.
-Examples of advertisements include flyers, brochures, television ads, radio ads, social media ads, etc. When an individual is interested after coming into contact with an advertisement, he/she should contact the research team directly.
-The Investigator must obtain IRB approval prior to the use of all television, radio, print advertisements, e-mail solicitations, letters, websites, and other recruitment methods and materials intended for the recruitment of prospective research participants.
-Advertisements must be submitted to the IRB in their final form in order to receive IRB final approval for use.
+Examples of advertisements include flyers, brochures, television ads, radio ads, social media ads, etc. When an individual is interested after encountering an ad, they should contact the research team directly.
+The investigator must obtain IRB approval prior to the use of all television, radio, print advertisements, e-mail solicitations, letters, websites, and other recruitment methods and materials intended for the recruitment of prospective research participants.
+Advertisements must be submitted to the IRB in their final form in to receive IRB approval for use.

 Internet Advertising